A Society Leaving No One Behind

 The problem of shortages in Japan’s farming workforce is becoming more severe every year.
 At the same time, employment and independence for people with disabilities is a social issue.

-To solve these problems, the Maebashi Branch of the Bank, in cooperation with the Gunma Agricultural Corporation Association , introduced disability welfare service offices for farmers in need of labor.
-The branch supports agriculture and welfare cooperation initiatives that contribute to securing labor for farms, while also supporting the independence of people with disabilities.
+To solve these problems, the Maebashi Branch of the Bank, in cooperation with Gunma JA and the Gunma Agricultural Corporation Association, introduced disability welfare service offices for farmers in need of labor.
+The participating organizations engage in agriculture and welfare partnership initiatives to secure labor in agriculture and support the independence of people with disabilities.

 Topics